 The birds flown each day may vary from those shown in this clip.

-Please do not come and visit the Trust if you have or are living with anyone with symptoms of coronavirus or have been diagnosed with coronavirus in the last 14 days.
+Please do not come and visit the Trust if you have or are living with anyone with symptoms of COVID-19 or have been diagnosed with COVID-19 in the last 14 days.
 Please do not visit if you or anyone you are living with is awaiting test results until you have completed the isolation period or the test is negative.
-Covid-19 symptoms can be found here.
+COVID-19 symptoms can be found on the government website.

-We advise you do not visit if you are in the vulnerable or shielded category.
+We advise you do not visit if you are in the vulnerable or shielding category.

 In order to provide space for social distancing at our displays and around our grounds, sadly, we are having to restrict the numbers of visitors coming to the Trust each day to a number far fewer than we would usually welcome into the park.
 To manage this, it will be necessary for all visitors (members and non-members) to pre-book their visit to the Trust.
 We won’t be able to allow any visitors to come into the Trust without a booking – book now.

-We will continually monitor the number of visitors we can welcome to the Trust and therefore will release pre-bookable visit sessions on a periodic basis, this will be announced on our social media pages.
+We will continually monitor the number of visitors we can welcome to the Trust and will release tickets periodically, this will be announced on our social media pages.

 We’re delighted to invite some of our most loyal supporters back and hope that you will understand that we need to ask you to pre-book your visit to allow us to manage the number of visitors at the Trust for safe social distancing.
-You can pre-book your visit online on our website, via email at email@example.com or over the telephone.
-We anticipate that our slots will be taken very quickly and we will not be able to respond as quickly via telephone or to emails as the online booking system, we therefore recommend you book online.
+You can pre-book your visit online, via email at email@example.com or over the telephone.
+We will not be able to respond as quickly via telephone or to emails as the online booking system, we therefore recommend you book online.